The Case for Exit Exams and State Tests

 The Advantages of Having Exit Exams

 Tough exit exams and point systems can create a strong incentive for students to learn.
 In America, students often gravitate toward easier classes to keep their GPAs high.
 Parents often confront teachers who give their kids low grades.
-This can lead to grade inflation and make many teachers wary of giving low grades, even when they are deserved.
+This can lead to grade inflation and make many teachers wary of giving low grades, even when they're deserved.
 Education has become too much about grades and GPAs.
 Learning is almost an afterthought.
-Students have little incentive to actually remember anything they have learned after passing a course.
+Students often have little incentive to remember anything they've learned after passing a course.
 Graduation exams create a strong incentive to not only learn but to remember what has been learned.

 If you look at exit exams in other countries, the vast majority of students actually pass these exams.
 These countries also have poverty, students who don't speak the native language well, right brained students and kids with learning disabilities.
 The fact that a large number of these students can pass exit exams indicates that this is possible in the United States.
 Like other countries, we should be able to get to a point where most of our students can pass.
 This is far better than under-educating too many students and then sending them out into the world with a diploma that doesn't mean very much.